miklevin/MikeLev.in/_posts/2025-04-04-mcp-with-local-llm.md

 > This travels right to the end of the discussion where we talk about
 > architecture and the overarching vision for the project once Claude really
 > "got it".
-Scroll to the bottom if you want implementation details.
+Scroll to the bottom if you want Python implementation details.

 **Claude 3.7 Sonnet**: To fully align with the Model Context Protocol and maintain consistency with Pipulate's local-first philosophy: